Brazil

 Brazilian Central Bank (BACEN) Reporting Requirement

-Brazilian capital abroad (CBE) consists of values, goods, rights and assets of any nature held outside the national territory by residents in Brazil.
+Brazilian capital abroad (CBE) consists of values, goods, rights, and assets of any nature held outside the national territory by residents in Brazil.

 These capitals must be declared to the BACEN, annually or quarterly, depending on their classification.
-The declaration is mandatory for individuals or legal entities
+The declaration is mandatory for individuals or legal entities resident, domiciled, or headquartered in the country who hold, abroad, assets totalling:

-· US$ 1,000,000.00 (one million), or equivalent in other currencies, on December 31 of each base year – Annual CBE; and
+• 1 million United States dollars (USD), or equivalent in other currencies, on 31 December of each base year (Annual CBE).

-· US$ 100,000,000.00 (one hundred million), or equivalent in other currencies, on March 31, June 30 and September 30 of each base year – Quarterly CBE.
+• USD 100 million, or equivalent in other currencies, on 31 March, 30 June, and 30 September of each base year (Quarterly CBE).

 The deadline for the delivery of such reporting requirements, according to the rules issued by the BACEN, are as follows:

-· For the annual declaration referring to the base date of December 31 of each year: from February 15 to April 5 of the following year;
+• For the annual declaration referring to the base date of 31 December of each year: From 15 February to 5 April of the following year.

 The non-compliance with the BACEN obligations may subject the individual to penalties that may reach up to BRL 250,000, which can be increased by 50% in some cases.